The shirtdress has been around forever and it is the one dress to wear right now.

 Whether to wear straight or full, whether to wear belted or not depends a lot on shape and size.

-I like both styles but generally steer away from a belt as I feel it cuts me in two.
-I am short waisted so that’s my reasoning.
+I like both styles but generally, steer away from a belt as I feel it cuts me in two.
+I am short-waisted so that’s my reasoning.
 If you are fortunate enough to have a long torso then believe in a good belt, it can be a magical accessory.
 Remember Diane Keaton in, Because I Said So?
-She was the master of the shirtdress and wide belt.
-Most outfits in this film were based on this style.
-Of course in true Keaton form, she rocked it.
+She was the master of the shirtdress and wide belt and in true Keaton form, she rocked it.

 Flats and sneakers look right with the shirtdress.

-Mules are still top of my list and my Stan Smith’s never get a break.
+Mules are still top of my list and my sneakers never get a break.
 Mules look super cute with the shirtdress and the style elongates the leg and refines the ankle.
 Loafers don’t work as well for me with this style of dress, although the fuller the skirt the better they look.
 Ballet flats or pointed toes work beautifully and let’s not forget the kitten heel.
-The kitten heel with pointed toes are featured everywhere, with or without backs.
-I’m very happy about this as what is prettier than a kitten heel and a pointy toe?

 Some layer the shirtdress over pants.